morinlab/DLBCL-STORM/README.md

 Files associated with the DLBCL-STORM (Somatic Tracking Of Residual Mutations) hybrid capture panel.

+The full panel is over 618 kb of total target space.

 ## Bed files

 | File | Description |